gnello/laravel-mattermost-driver/README.md

 ```
 to publish the configuration file.
 You'll find it at config/mattermost.php

-If you're on Laravel 5.5 or higher you can wipe the sweat on your forehead: you're done here.
+If you're on Laravel 5.5 or higher you can wipe the sweat on your forehead: you're done here!

 ### Laravel 5.4 or lower
 Otherwise don't give up, you're almost there!
 Do this: